-Generally, the higher your credit score is, the better offers you will get in terms of your personal finances thereby saving you thousands of dollars over the course of your lifetime.
+Generally, the higher your credit scores are, the better offers you will get in terms of personal loans and other credit accounts.
+This can save you thousands of dollars over the course of your lifetime.

 800 Credit Score Club Benefits